Review Generation App Comparison: Comparing the Cost, Features, and Functionality of Major Review Acquisition and Management Apps

 Approximately 70 percent of consumers say that they will leave a review when asked.
 While you can ask customers to leave reviews, review acquisition and management tools make it easier for customers to leave positive comments about your business.
 Apps for rating local businesses can help you get more positive reviews on popular websites.
 Some of the most popular review sites are Google My Business, Facebook, Angie’s List, Better Business Bureau, and HomeAdvisor.
 Getting more reviews on these platforms will lead to more conversions.
 The best apps will send automatic reminders, which helps ensure more customers actually follow through.

-Review sites and star ratings are appealing to customers, but they also improve your company’s search engine ranking.
-Favorable reviews will help your listing move up in the results when clients search for businesses in your area.
+While review sites and star ratings are appealing to customers, they can also improve your company’s search engine ranking.
+Most search engines, including Google, now take reviews into account when returning search results.
+If you have mostly negative reviews, it’s likely you will appear below your competition.
+Favorable reviews will help move your company up in the results when clients search for businesses in your service area.

 Timing Review Requests

 Timing is everything, so when should you ask customers to post reviews?
 There is some research available, but we believe that it depends on your industry and what kind of products or services you’re providing.
 For example, if you’re in the roofing business, customers want to see how things hold up during the first storm.
 Businesses should wait until customers are ready and have enough data to leave a credible, detailed review.

 Asking For Reviews In Person Vs. After The Sale

 In general, both approaches have their own advantages and disadvantages.
 It may also depend on your industry.
 Face-to-face requests are generally preferred when your business is personal.
 Home service contractors, tour operators, spas and health and beauty businesses all benefit from direct interactions with their customers.
 Restaurants and companies with storefronts can ask for a review via email or text message.